Arhke/SDGWaveForm-Gen/README.md

 # SDGWaveForm-Gen
-Arbitrary WaveForm Generator for the Steven Connolly Lab
+Arbitrary WaveForm Generator program for the SDG 2042x for the Steven Connolly Lab